KTH-Nek5000/UQit/docs/source/UQit_core_/surrogate.rst

 Implementation
 ~~~~~~~~~~~~~~
-In :code:`UQit`, the GPR is implemented using the existing Python library :code:`GPyTorch` [Gardner18]_.The user can similarly use any other available library for GPR as long as the code structure is kep consistent with :code:`UQit`.
+In :code:`UQit`, the GPR is implemented using the existing Python library :code:`GPyTorch` [Gardner18]_.
+The user can similarly use any other available library for GPR as long as the code structure is kept consistent with :code:`UQit`.

 .. automodule:: gpr_torch
    :members: